Ngoc-Cac/Deep-Learning-with-PyTorch/README.md

 ```
 pip install -r requirements.txt
 ```
+to install all libraries used in this repositories.

 Furthermore, the DL stuff is run with PyTorch, so you will need to install PyTorch, which can either run solely on CPU or GPU depending on your device.
 To see which version of PyTorch is suitable for your machine, please visit [PyTorch](https://pytorch.org/get-started/locally/).